Ora Washington: Tennis

-Basketball

-Despite a desire to play in United States Lawn Tennis Association tournaments, that organization maintained its policy of racial segregation until 1948, after Washington had retired from tennis.
+in United States Lawn Tennis Association tournaments.
+Washington wanted to take on strong white players such as Helen Wills Moody, but was unable to due to segregation that was firmly enforced in the 1930s during Washington’s career.
+The color line would not be broken until 1948 by Althea Gibson.
 Washington retired completely from sport in the mid-1940s, after she and partner George Stewart defeated Walter Johnson and upcoming superstar Althea Gibson to win the 1947 ATA mixed doubles title.
 Johnson was later quoted as saying, "Ora would have beaten Althea if she hadn't retired."
+Washington was almost 30 years older than Gibson, then aged 19.

+Basketball

 She played basketball first in 1930 with the Germantown Hornets, and their 22–1 record earned her the national female title.
 The Hornets were originally sponsored by the same Germantown YWCA that introduced Washington to tennis.
 As the team gained popularity, they separated from the YWCA and became fully professional.
-The following year, Washington led the Hornets to thirty-three consecutive victories.
+The following year, Washington led the Hornets to 33 consecutive victories.
+On April 9, 1931, the Hornets won the National Girls Basketball Title, beating the Rankin Femmes, a team from near Pittsburgh, in the final.
 Their opponents included African American women's teams, white women's teams and, occasionally, African American men's teams.
 In one game against the male Quicksteppers in January 1932, they stayed close and, on a last second basket by Evelyn Mann, the Hornets emerged victorious.
+Contemporaneous reports describe Washington's outrageous long shots and record scores.

-Later, playing with the Philadelphia Tribune Girls from 1932–1942, she was the team's center, leading scorer, and coach.
+The Philadelphia Tribune, the oldest Black newspaper in the country, saw an opportunity to argue for civil rights by demonstrating Black sporting excellence and decided to sponsor a basketball team.
+The Philadelphia Tribunes were coached by a prominent local activist called Joe Rainey - whose grandfather, also Joseph Rainey, was the first Black person to serve in the United States House of Representatives.
+Washington played with the Philadelphia Tribune Girls from 1932–1942, she was the team's center, leading scorer, and coach.
 Washington played for the Tribunes in a three-game event against Bennett College in 1934.
 The Tribunes won all three games, the second of which was described by the Chicago Defender as "the greatest exhibition ever staged in North Carolina".
 The Tribune Girls won 11 straight Women's Colored Basketball World's Championships.
 Washington was said to be "the best Colored player in the world."

-Later Life
+Later life

-During her athletic career and for the remainder of her life, she supported herself as a housekeeper.
+While playing for the Tribunes, Washington received a small salary.
+But she never was paid enough from sport to give up her day job as a housekeeper.
+During the 1940-41 season, Washington announced her retirement from competitive tennis singles due to an injury received during a basketball game.
+“What more can I get from playing tennis anyhow?”
+Washington asked a reporter from the Baltimore Afro-American.

 Washington never married.
 Over the years, she lived with family members and female friends.
-After a long illness, she died in 1971.
+After a long illness, Washington died in 1971.
 She was buried in her Virginia hometown.